chadsparrow/sugoi_portal/README.md

 * `PUT /:#######/:##` - fetches single order from `orders` collection based on order number passed in url paramaters and pushes line into `orderLines Array`, responds with json formatted data.
 * `PUT /:#######/:##/:##` - fetches single order from `orders` collection based on order number passed in url paramaters and pushes item into `items Array` responds with json formatted data.
 * `PUT /:#######` - fetches single order from `orders` collection based on order number passed in url paramaters and updates entire order based on Vuex state, responds with json formatted data and updates Vuex state.

+# Front-End Routes
+## Vue.js / Vuex / Vue-Router

+* *`/Home` - secured - must be authenticated*
+    * displays the `header` component
+    * displays the `orderDetails` component
+    * displays the `orderLines` component
+        * displays the `orderLines/items` component

+* *`/EditDetails` - secured - must be authenticated*
+    * allows user to edit all the details of the order
+    * automatically updates and saves to state and updates the database once commited

+* *`/EditLine` - secured - must be authenticated*
+    * allows user to edit each line level details of the order individually
+    * automatically updates and saves to state and updates the database once commited

+* *`/EditItem` - secured - must be authenticated*
+    * allows user to edit each item level details of the order individually
+    * automatically updates and saves to state and updates the database once commited

+*All changes made on order confirmation update the PO, XML file and order routes on the Backend.*